Ben-G/Lightdoc/README.md

 The documentation system itself uses HTML, CSS and JavaScript only and can easily be hosted on any kind of webserver.
 The documentation system is SEO compatible when hosted on a PHP server.

 ##Key Features
-- write documentation entirely in Markdown
+- write documentation entirely in **Markdown**
 - define structure of the documentation (chapters, subchapters) entirely in JSON
-- manage multiple versions of your documentation
+- manage **multiple versions of your documentation**
-- host on any webserver (application only uses HTML, CSS and JavaScript)
+- host on any webserver (application only uses HTML, CSS and JavaScript), **ready to deploy on heroku**
-- host on PHP server to make the application crawlable for Google
+- **SEO compatible**

 ##Lightdoc User Interface
 ![image](github_readme/lightdoc_ui.png)

 ##Example installations

-The [MakeGamesWithus Cocos2D and SpriteBuilder documentation](https://www.makegameswith.us/docs) uses Lightdoc with a slightly modified HTML template.
+- the [MakeGamesWithus Cocos2D and SpriteBuilder documentation](https://www.makegameswith.us/docs) uses Lightdoc with a slightly modified HTML template
+- this example Lightdoc installation is hosted on [heroku](http://lightdoc.herokuapp.com/)

 #How to create your own documentation
 The entire documentation resides int the subfolder *md* of the main Lightdoc repository: